Alan Berg: Assassination and aftermath

-Four members of The Order, Jean Craig, David Lane, Bruce Pierce, and Richard Scutari, were indicted on federal charges.
-However, only Lane and Pierce were convicted, though neither of homicide.
-They were instead convicted of racketeering, conspiracy, and violating Berg's civil rights.
+Four members of The Order, Jean Craig, David Lane, Bruce Pierce, and Richard Scutari, were indicted on federal charges for killing Berg.
+However, only Lane and Pierce were convicted.
+They were found guilty of racketeering, conspiracy, and violating Berg's civil rights.
 Lane was sentenced to 190 years and Pierce was sentenced to 252 years.
+Although Jean Craig and Richard Scutari were acquitted of killing Berg, they continued to serve 40-year and 60-year sentences, respectively, on separate federal racketeering convictions.
+Craig died in prison on April 18, 2001, while Scutari was released in January, 2025.
+According to the Southern Poverty Law Center, Scutari is revered as a martyr and a "prisoner of war" by the far-right, and continued to write articles for white supremacist publications and websites from prison.

 Lane was a former Klansman who later joined the neo-Nazi Christian Identity group Aryan Nation.
 He steadfastly denied any involvement in Berg's murder, but neither did he regret that Berg was dead.
 In an interview presented as part of the History Channel documentary Nazi America: A Secret History, Lane admitted to calling the show and goading Berg into an exchange and stated: "The only thing I have to say about Alan Berg is, regardless of who did it, he has not mouthed his hate-whitey propaganda from his 50,000-watt zionist pulpit for quite a few years".

 Lane, incarcerated at the Federal Correctional Complex in Terre Haute, Indiana, died of an epileptic seizure at age 68 on May 28, 2007.
 Bruce Pierce, who was incarcerated at the Federal Correctional Complex in Union County, Pennsylvania, died of natural causes at age 56 on August 16, 2010.
 Craig and Scutari were convicted of unrelated crimes.
-The leader of The Order, Robert Jay Mathews, who was believed to have been a lookout in the Berg shooting although it was never proven, was burned to death during a standoff with federal authorities on December 8, 1984, at his home in Coupeville, Washington.
+The leader of The Order, Robert Jay Mathews, who was believed to have been a lookout in Berg's murder, albeit it was never proven, was burned to death during a standoff with federal authorities on December 8, 1984, at his home in Coupeville, Washington.

 In popular culture

-Steven Dietz's 1988 play God's Country and the 1988 film Betrayed were based on the incident, as was the film Brotherhood of Murder (1999).
+Steven Dietz's 1988 play God's Country and the 1988 film Betrayed were based on the incident, as was the 1999 film Brotherhood of Murder.
 Director Oliver Stone's 1988 film adaptation of Eric Bogosian's play Talk Radio also drew inspiration from Berg's death.
 His life and death were chronicled in the book, Talked to Death: The Life and Murder of Alan Berg by Stephen Singular.

+Marc Maron portrays Berg in the 2024 film The Order.